 Can you get rich trading Forex?

-Theoretically, trading Forex can make individuals rich; however, this is no easy task.
+Theoretically, trading forex can make individuals rich; however, this is no easy task.
 It requires a large amount of due diligence and research to actually get rich off of the foreign exchange markets.
 Anyone or any project claiming to be able to get you rich immediately should be avoided or researched.

-What is the best way to trade Forex?
+What is the best way to trade forex?

-Foreign exchange markets are to an extent, yes, relevant to an economy's overall performance.
+FX markets are to an extent, yes, relevant to an economy's overall performance.
 If the Japanese economy starts to perform better than the United States, the value of the Yen will in theory increase relative to the US Dollar.
 This generally is indicative only on a very large scale.
 This traditionally means that foreign currencies' value is relative to increases/decreases to their economic weight.
 If the Australian economy were to tank at the same time the US economy were making leaps and bounds, AUD/USD would fall in value.

-Is Metatrader Able to Integrate with All Brokers?
+Is Metatrader able to integrate with all brokers?

 Most Forex brokers have enabled Metatrade integration; if they haven't, there is traditionally a third party bridge platform that the broker has worked with to allow integration with Metatrader.
 Using these bridges can yield seamless adding to Metatrader.